stape-io/signals-gateway-tag/README.md

 7. (Optional) Configure **Consent Settings** using either GTM Consent Mode or manual control.
 8. (Optional) Activate **Limited Data Use (LDU)** for California data compliance and specify Country/State codes.
 9. (Optional) Enable **Server-Side Tracking Support** using Event ID and Data Layer push for deduplication with Conversions API or Signals Gateway Pixel.
-10. Adjust **Settings** for automatic configuration (automatic events collection, such as button clicks and page metadata capture) and history event tracking (mainly for SPA websites).

 ## Event Name Setup Options